Tandy Warnow: Awards and honors

 In 2015, she was named a Fellow of Association for Computing Machinery (ACM) "For contributions to mathematical theory, algorithms, and software for large-scale molecular phylogenetics and historical linguistics".
 In 2017, she was elected as a Fellow of the International Society for Computational Biology (ISCB).

 She was named to the 2021 class of Fellows of the American Association for the Advancement of Science.

 Personal life

 Warnow's mother was noted archivist Joan Warnow-Blewett, and her father was Morton Warnow, the son of the band leader Mark Warnow and nephew of the composer Raymond Scott.
 Her twin sister is Kimmen Sjolander, a bioinformatics researcher and emeritus faculty member at the University of California.
-She is married to George Chacko.
+She is married to George Chacko, a Research Associate Professor in Computer Science at UIUC's Grainger College of Engineering,.
+Warnow has two children: daughters Kristin and Menaka.